 The European witch-craze.
 Evil thrives on lies, the most malignant of which have drained all through populations and nations—even the world—with devastating consequences.
-Nothing is more dangerous on this planet than a mob of idiots, ignorant human beings!
+Nothing is more dangerous on this planet than a mob of idiots and ignorant human beings using their childish, literalist mind-set!
 What follows is a mere glimpse of the misery wrought by the obliteration of truth.

 James VI of Scotland (later James I of England) felt under siege in 1590.
 There were plots against his throne, and he knew exactly who was responsible: witches.

 That “these detestable slaves of the Devil” existed, the king had no doubt either.
 In fact, he wrote a widely read treatise on their wicked ways called Daemonologie, intended, he said, “to resolve the doubting hearts of many; both that such assaults of Satan are most certainly practiced, and that the instruments thereof (these witches) merits most severely to be punished.”

 Consequently, King James, patron of the Bible which will later bear his name, presided over the very first large witch-hunt in Scotland, through which nearly one hundred individuals were tortured and executed for allegedly performed diabolical acts against him.
 This was only just one episode in a savage age of European history, when approximately two hundred fifty thousand citizens, primarily women, were accused of being in league with the devil.
 And even higher numbers are cited.